-UPDATE: Teacher Shot by 6-Year-Old Student Sues District for $40M
+UPDATE: Newport News Teacher Shot by 6-Year-Old Student Has Resigned

 UPDATE April 3, 2023: Abigail Zwerner, the teacher who was shot by one of her first-grade students in January, has filed a $40 million lawsuit, claiming Richneck Elementary School administrators ignored multiple warnings that the boy who shot her had a gun and posed an imminent threat.